anugurthi/devops_roadmap/resources/getting-started.md

    - [DevOps Discord servers](https://discord.com/)
    - Local DevOps meetups
 5. **Don't Skip Fundamentals**: Linux and networking are critical
+6. **Use AI Responsibly**: Tools like GitHub Copilot and ChatGPT are great helpers, but ensure you understand the code they generate.
+Don't copy-paste blindly!

 ## 🚫 Common Mistakes to Avoid